ahmedbesbes/cartoonify/README.md

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1605735276/video_to_markdown/images/youtube--U3UjaRVRtWQ-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/U3UjaRVRtWQ)

-# 0- Some prerequisites to build and deploy Cartoonify 🛠
+# 0. Some prerequisites to build and deploy Cartoonify 🛠

 If you want to run and deploy Cartoonify, here are some prerequisites first:

 - An AWS account (don't worry, deploying this app will cost you almost **nothing**)
-- A free acount on Netlify
+- A free account on Netlify
 - Docker installed on your machine
 - node and npm (preferably the latest versions) installed on your machine
 - torch and torchvision to test CartoonGAN locally (optional)